huskerman34/htc-ccis1301.github.io/assignments/pt-case-study/pacifictrails-pt1.md

 The instructions at the end of Chapter 4 have you add CSS to improve the look of the pages you created in Chapter 2.
 Again, this is pretty straightforward, but there are a few things to watch out for.

-Make sure that you correctly code the <link> tag or you will not see any results from adding the CSS.
+Make sure that you correctly code the `<link>` tag or you will not see any results from adding the CSS.
 A relative path should be used.
 Again, no drive letters should be present in the path.

+If you have used the `<h3>` and `<p>` tags, make sure to set up the CSS for the <h3> to be dark blue in task 2 not the `<dt>` tag.

 Pay attention to the instructions for the resort style class.
 This requires HTML tags be added to the html file in addition to the changes in the CSS.
 The intent of this is to change the display of the company name so that it stands out on the page.
 That means that it should be used every time the company name is used in the web page text through out the entire web site.